German submarine U-432: Fifth patrol

 U-432 had departed La Pallice on 30 April 1942.
 On 2 May, she was slightly damaged in an air attack on 2 May west of the Bay of Biscay.
 She returned to her earlier hunting grounds across the Atlantic where she sank ships such as the Zurichmoor (on the 23rd) and the Malayan Prince on 9 June.

-On 30 May, she torpedoed and sank the "Liverpool Packet" off the south-eastern tip of Nova Scotia.
+On 30 May, she torpedoed and sank the Liverpool Packet off the south-eastern tip of Nova Scotia.
 Of her 21 crew, two were killed when the torpedo struck.
 U-432 approached the 19 survivors, who had taken to lifeboats, and Schultze gave them directions to the nearest land.
 After 20 hours rowing, they succeeded in reaching Seal Island, off Cape Sable, Nova Scotia.

 Sixth patrol

 The submarine encountered some resistance when she came across the Pennmar off Cape Farewell (Greenland) on 24 September 1942.
 A torpedo fired from the starboard quarter was avoided by evasive action.
 On surfacing, the U-boat was engaged by Pennmar's 4 in gun.
-U-432 submerged again and fired a spread of four torpedoes, one of which hit and sank the American ship.
+U-432 submerged again and fired a spread of four torpedoes, one of which hit and sank the American freighter.

 Seventh patrol

-For her seventh effort, the boat headed towards Africa.
-She sank the Poitou off Morocco on 17 December 1942.
+For her seventh journey, the boat headed towards North Africa.
+She sank the Free-French trawler Poitou off Morocco on 17 December 1942.